orbitalquark/textadept/docs/manual.md

 Textadept's directory structure is organized as follows:

 * *core/*: Contains Textadept's core Lua modules.
 These modules are essential for the application to run.
-They provide Textadept's Lua to C interface, event framework, file interactions, and localization.
+They provide Textadept's Lua to C interface, event framework, file and lexer interactions, and localization.
 * *lexers/*: Houses the lexer modules that analyze source code for syntax highlighting.
 * *modules/*: Contains modules for editing text and source code, as well as language modules.
 * *themes/*: Contains built-in themes that customize the look and feel of Textadept.